Otto Bremer Trust Community Responsive Fund

 • The work must align with the OBT Community Responsive Fund focus areas for 2026 (see below).

-• Located and doing work in 6-county region, Burnett, Dunn, Pierce, Pepin, Polk and/or St. Croix Counties; a majority of people served by the organization must live in the six-county region.
+• The organization must be located and doing work in 6-county region, Burnett, Dunn, Pierce, Pepin, Polk and/or St. Croix Counties; a majority of people served by the organization must live in the six-county region.

 • Beneficiaries of the grants must reside in Minnesota, Montana, North Dakota, and/or Wisconsin.